Alixmixx/Override/README.md

-# Project SECURITY OverRide
+# Project OverRide

 ## Introduction
-This repository contains our solutions to the "Project SECURITY Over Ride," focusing on elf-like binary exploitation in i386 systems.
+This repository contains our solutions to the "Project OverRide," focusing on elf-like binary exploitation in i386 systems.
 Each solution demonstrates an understanding of RAM and security principles crucial for developing secure software.

 ## Project Structure
 The project is structured with directories for each level, containing the exploited binary, a walkthrough of the solution, and any additional resources used.